t3kit/t3kit-starter/README.md

 2. Use as a template in GitHub
     If you are using GitHub to store your future project, then you can just clone t3kit-starter as a template to your new project repository with `Use this template` green button.

+    3. remove default t3kit BE user and change password foor installtool

 ## Start with t3kit development

 1. Check that [nginx-proxy](#nginx-proxy) started
-2. Clone the repository `git clone git@github.com:t3kit/t3kit-starter.git`
+2. `git clone git@github.com:t3kit/t3kit-starter.git` - Clone the repository
-3. Configure local development environment variables
+3. `composer env` - Configure local development environment variables

     _*Note: To continue with Docker you need to create an environment `.env` file for your project based on an example `local.env`.
-It will be created automatically with `composer create-project` command, but if you are starting a project using another method (e.g., `git clone & composer install`) then you need to create `.env` file manually by running: `composer env` or `cp .localconf/docker/local.env .env`._
+You need to create `.env` file manually by running: `composer env` or `cp .localconf/local.env .env`._

     - Check environment variables and change them if it needed.
 By default no changes required.
     - OS-specific settings in `.env` file
         - **Linux**
             - Uncomment and set your host user id `USER_ID` in `.env` file to make shared folder writable.
 If your host `UID = 1000`, then you can skip this step.
 We are using UID 1000 by default.

-4. Install dependencies `composer install`
+4. `composer install` - Install dependencies
-5. Start all Docker services for a local development environment `docker-compose up -d`
+5. `docker-compose up -d` - Start all Docker services for a local development environment
 6. Setup t3kit starter database `composer dbup` or `docker-compose exec web /var/www/html/.localconf/db/setupdb.sh`
 7. Open `t3kit10.t3.localhost` in browser *_Google Chrome_